fmatter/indicogram/README.md

 * [clld-markdown-plugin](https://github.com/clld/clld-markdown-plugin)
 * [clld-document-plugin](https://github.com/fmatter/clld-document-plugin)

-The only components provided by the skeleton are:
+The only components provided by the app itself are:

 * a very simple `Phoneme` model
 * some [configuration](indicogram/__init__.py) for `clld-markdown-plugin`